cybervulnx/code-craker-2.0/README.md

 Welcome, Agent.

 You've just accessed **RedBox**, a simulated surveillance portal with hidden layers of information.
-This CTF (Capture The Flag) challenge is crafted for budding cyber enthusiasts, OSINT explorers, and penetration testers to test their curiosity and skills.
+This CTF (Capture The Flag) challenge is crafted for budding cyber enthusiasts, and penetration testers to test their curiosity and skills.

 ---